devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-11-18/assignments.md

   - does it depend on `wait()`/`waitpid()`
 - what happens on `wait()`/`waitpid()` after SIGCHLD is explicitly ignored ?

+# use sigqueue to send data between processes

+Fork a child process that will enter a loop in which it will send a set of numbers to the parent process using `sigqueue()`.
+Use `SIGUSR1`.

+Notes:
+  - beware of signal races: if the parent installed the handler only after returning from `fork()`, the child might have sent its first `SIGUSR1`.
+    This might make the parent exit if the signal was delivered before it completed `sigaction()` because the default action for this signal is to terminate the process.
+  - `SA_SIGINFO` flag has to be set, otherwise the siginfo structure will contain garbage in the `si_value` member
+  - if waiting for the child with wait(), the `SA_RESTART` flag has to be used, otherwise signal delivery will cause the `wait()` to be interrupted
+    - alternatively check the `errno` to be `EINTR`

 # Signal chain

 - write a program that will create a chain of N processes, each child creates